Miloš Forman: Unfinished projects

 In the late 1950s, Forman and Josef Škvorecký started adapting Škvorecký's short story Eine kleine Jazzmusik for the screen.
 The script, named Kapela to vyhrála (The Band Won It), tells the story of a student jazz band during the Nazi Occupation of Czechoslovakia.
 The script was submitted to Barrandov Film Studios.
 The studio required changes and both artists continued to rewrite the script.
 Right before the film started shooting, the whole project was completely scrapped, most probably due to intervention from people at the top of the political scene, as Škvorecký had just published his novel The Cowards, which was strongly criticized by communist politicians.
 The story Eine kleine Jazzmusik was dramatized as a TV film in the 1990s.
 In the spring and summer of 1968, Škvorecký and Forman cooperated again by jointly writing a script synopsis to make a film version of The Cowards.
-After Škvorecký fled the Warsaw Pact invasion the synopsis was translated into English, but no film was made.
+After Škvorecký fled the Warsaw Pact invasion, the synopsis was translated into English, but no film was made.

-In the mid-1960s Forman, Passer and Papoušek were working on a script about a soldier secretly living in Lucerna Palace in Prague.
+In the mid-1960s, Forman, Passer and Papoušek were working on a script about a soldier secretly living in Lucerna Palace in Prague.
 They got stuck writing the script and went to a village firemen's ball.
-Inspired by the experience they decided to cancel the script and write The Firemen's Ball instead.
+Inspired by the experience, they decided to cancel the script and write The Firemen's Ball instead.

-In early 1970s Forman worked on a script with Thomas Berger based on his novel Vital Parts.
+In early 1970s, Forman worked on a script with Thomas Berger based on his novel Vital Parts.

+In 1989, Forman was asked to direct Ghost for Paramount and pitched directing the film to screenwriter Bruce Joel Rubin.
+However, he was dismissed from the film when both Rubin and Paramount disliked his ideas for the film.

 In the early 1990s, Forman co-wrote a screenplay with Adam Davidson.
 The screenplay, titled Hell Camp, was about an American-Japanese love affair in the world of sumo wrestlers.
-The picture was funded by TriStar Pictures and cancelled just four days before shooting because of the disapproval of the Japan Sumo Association, while Forman refused to make the changes requested by the association.
+The picture was to be funded by TriStar Pictures, and was cancelled just four days before shooting because of the disapproval of the Japan Sumo Association, while Forman refused to make the changes requested by the association.

+Forman was hand-picked by writer/producer Michael Crichton to direct Disclosure (1994), but subsequently left the project over creative differences with Crichton.

+In 1995, it was announced that Forman would direct a remake of Dodsworth (1936) for Warner Bros. starring Harrison Ford, from a script by Alfred Uhry.
+It was postponed however, following an injury of Forman's.